Relevance of the Basset history term for Lagrangian particle dynamics: Introduction

 \subsection{Contributions}

 Our paper investigates the impact of neglecting the BHT on the macroscopic dynamics of simulated Lagrangian particles.
 We retain the assumption that the flow influences the particle motion but that there is no impact on the background flow, allowing us to use the MRE as model.
 We study the resulting flow patterns in a controlled setting for three example systems, the double gyre~\cite{shadden2005definition}, the Bickley jet~\cite{rypina2007lagrangian}, and a Faraday flow, a two-dimensional, fully turbulent, experimentally measured flow~\cite{colombi2021three,colombi2022coexistence}.
+The relatively large Stokes numbers considered in this work are inspired by the technological development of so-called Lagrangian sensors \cite{HofmannEtAl2022,HofmannEtAl2024} for reactor surveillance which we aim to describe by a type of Maxey-Riley equation in the future.

-We compare particle dispersion and finite time Lyapunov exponents (FTLE) for particle trajectories computed with and without history term with different Stokes numbers and densities.
+We compare particle dispersion and finite-time Lyapunov exponents (FTLE) for particle trajectories computed with and without history term for different Stokes numbers and densities.
 Our analysis demonstrates that, even for moderate Stokes numbers of unity or more, the particle dispersion patterns revealed by the FTLE are noticeably changed by ignoring the history term.
-In particular, our results suggest that simulations without BHT produce results that are comparable to flows with an effective Stokes number that is larger than used value.
-This is very much in accordance with previous findings~\cite{CandelierEtAl2004,Guseva2013}.
+In particular, our results suggest that simulations without BHT produce results that are comparable to \revb{particles} with an effective Stokes number that is larger than the used value.
+This is very much in accordance with previous findings~\cite{CandelierEtAl2004,DaitcheEtAl2011,Guseva2013}.
 Our results also suggest that care must be taken when attempting to predict flow regimes, or sudden changes thereof, that involve inertial particle dynamics.
 Important examples would be the oil spill in the Gulf of Mexico, ocean search-and-rescue~\cite{BeronVeraEtAl2019}, or the splitting of the polar vortex.